yaacov/tree-search-language/README.md

 ([more examples](/cmd/))

-Here is an in-memory search engine, it is using the TSL package to filter through an in-memory array of books using `tsl phrases`:
+Here is an in-memory search engine, it is using the TSL package to filter through an in-memory array of books using "SQL like" `tsl phrases`:

 ``` bash
 $  ./tsl_mem -i "spec.rating is not null and author ~= 'Joe'" -o prettyjson